moklia/moklia.github.io/_posts/2021-04-29-Let-the-growing-season-begin.md

 <img width="1143" alt="Let_the_growing_season_begin" src="https://user-images.githubusercontent.com/79727789/116654101-b9349280-a945-11eb-8a54-26bdd6b36421.png">

 We are having a dry spring on the prairie this year, even without receiving enough rainfall, I finally decide to let the growing season begin in my tiny plot.
-Hopefully my seeds can survive our night temperture.
+Hopefully my seeds can survive our night temperature.
 Today is April 29.

 Pioneers here I have including the following:
 * Garlic chives